 Scholarships and Funding for International Students

-The following list does not exhaust all possible sources of funding.
-For instance, private donors and many smaller organisations are not uld.
-Most donors in this list only grant scholarships to international students who are enroled in postgraduate programmes.
-Private donors and smaller organisations can usually only be found on listings and databases curated by commercial publishers.
+The following list does not include all funding providers.
+There are still many private donors and smaller organisations, which have not been included.
+Most donors in this list only grant scholarships to international students who are enrolled in postgraduate programmes.

-Most students use serveral sources of income to finance their studies.
-For many students in Germany it's quite normal to work part-time whilst studying.
-International students are allowed to work in Germany.
-Students from countries outside of the EU are allowed to work 240 half days (or 120 full days) per year.
+Most students use several sources of income to finance their studies.
+For many students in Germany it's quite normal to work part-time while studying.
+In addition to savings and financial support through parents and families, part-time work is also also an option: for many students in Germany it is normal to work part-time while studying.
+International students from non-EU/EEA countries are allowed to work 240 half days (or 120 full days) per year.
 Many students work as student or research assistants, others in cafés and restaurants or at trade fairs.
-Please keep in mind that knowing German can significantly increase your chances of finding a part-time job.
+If you plan on financing your studies by working part-time, it is essential that you speak German.
+Speaking the language is often a precondition for successfully finding a part-time job.